Relative role of EMIC waves, chorus waves, and electron injections on relativistic electron flux

 Abstract

 Electromagnetic Ion Cyclotron (EMIC) waves and whistler (chorus) waves are fundamental plasma wave phenomena in Earth’s magnetosphere, influencing the dynamics of radiation belts through interactions with energetic electrons.
-Electron interactions with these waves often lead to significant modulation of electron fluxes, with chorus waves accelerating electrons to relativistic energies (Miyoshi et al. 2003) and EMIC & chorus waves causing electron losses through pitch angle scattering (Summers and Thorne 2003; Summers, Ni, and Meredith 2007b).
-This project aims to deepen the understanding of how these waves, in concert with other phenomena like plasma sheet injections, impact the behavior of radiation belt electrons during storm-time events.
-Leveraging extensive datasets from satellites such as the Van Allen Probes, ERG (Arase), MMS, and ELFIN, we will conduct a comprehensive analysis of wave properties, and the resulting effects on electron fluxes.
-By integrating observational data with advanced simulation techniques, the project seeks to enhance current models of radiation belt dynamics, improving predictions of space weather effects.
+Electron interactions with these waves often lead to significant modulation of electron fluxes, with chorus waves accelerating electrons to relativistic energies (Miyoshi et al. 2003) and EMIC & chorus waves causing electron losses through pitch angle scattering (Summers and Thorne 2003; Summers, Ni, and Meredith 2007).
+This project focuses on leveraging ELFIN satellite measurements to investigate the role of EMIC-driven precipitation during storm-time events, specifically analyzing how EMIC waves contribute to the shaping of energetic electron spectra.
+Traditionally, these spectra have been modeled considering primarily whistler-mode waves and plasma injections.
+By integrating ELFIN data with complementary observations from Van Allen Probes, ERG (Arase) and MMS, alongside advanced simulations, we aim to refine the understanding of EMIC wave contributions to relativistic electron dynamics, enhancing current radiation belt models.

 Background and Motivation